dddrrreee/cs140e-23win/labs/17-fat32/README.md

 We will do a fancy hello world:
   1. Write a simple read-only file system that can read from your SD card.
-  2. Use it to read in a `hello-fixed.bin` from last lab.
+  2. Use it to read in a `hello-f.bin` from the disk.
   3. Jump to it and run this program.

 It's kind of cool that we can write a read-only FS for (arguably) the most